MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 Can you think of a reason why the properties of an Active Directory user account would be so limited by default?
 Imagine if you returned every property for every user account in your production Active Directory environment.
-Think of the performance degradation that you could cause not only to the domain controllers themselves, but also to your network and it's highly doubtful that you'll actually need every property anyway.
-Returning all of the properties for a single user account as shown in the previous example is perfectly acceptable when you're trying to figure what properties exist.
+Think of the performance degradation that you could cause, not only to the domain controllers themselves, but also to your network.
+It's doubtful that you'll actually need every property anyway.
+Returning all of the properties for a single user account is perfectly acceptable when you're trying to figure what properties exist.

-It's not uncommon to run a command numerous times when prototyping it.
-If you're going to perform some huge query from something such as Active Directory, query it once and store the results in a variable and then work with the contents of the variable instead of constantly performing some expensive query over and over again.
+It's not uncommon to run a command many times when prototyping it.
+If you're going to perform some huge query, query it once and store the results in a variable.
+Then work with the contents of the variable instead of repeatedly using some expensive query.

 ```powershell
 $Users = Get-ADUser -Identity mike -Properties *
 ```

-Use the contents of the Users variable instead of running the previous command numerous times.
-Keep in mind that the contents of the variable won't be updated if you make some change to that particular user in Active Directory.
+Use the contents of the `$Users` variable instead of running the previous command numerous times.

-I've heard Ed Wilson, the Scripting Guy, use the analogy "if you're going to eat an elephant only eat it once" to describe this technique.
+Keep in mind that the contents of the variable aren't updated when changes are made to that user in Active Directory.

-You could pipe the Users variable to Get-Member to determine what the properties are.
+You could pipe the `$Users` variable to `Get-Member` to discover the available properties.

 ```powershell
 $Users | Get-Member
 ```

-Then select the individual properties by piping the Users variable to Select-Object, all without ever having to query Active Directory more than one time.
+Then select the individual properties by piping `$Users` to `Select-Object`, all without ever having to query Active Directory more than one time.

 ```powershell
 $Users | Select-Object -Property Name, LastLogonDate, LastBadPasswordAttempt
 ```

-If you are going to query Active Directory more than one time, specify any of the non-default properties individually via the Properties parameter once you've determined what they are.
+If you are going to query Active Directory more than once, use the **Properties** parameter to specify any non-default properties you want.

 ```powershell
 Get-ADUser -Identity mike -Properties LastLogonDate, LastBadPasswordAttempt